-- 6 Drawdown is the predetermined number and type of suppression resources that 7 are required to maintain viable initial attack (IA) capability at either the local or 8 geographic area.
-Drawdown resources are considered unavailable outside the 9 local or geographic area for which they have been identified.
-Drawdown is 10 intended to: - Ensure adequate fire suppression capability for local and/or geographic area managers. - Enable sound planning and preparedness at all management levels.
-Although drawdown resources are considered unavailable outside the local or geographic area for which they have been identified, they may still be - geographic area for which they have been identified, they may still be reallocated by the Geographic Area or National MAC to meet higher priority obligations.
-Refer to Chapter 19 for guidance on establishment of drawdown levels.
+Drawdown is the predetermined number and type of suppression resources that 11 are required to maintain viable initial attack (IA) capability at either the local or 12 geographic area.
+Drawdown resources are considered unavailable outside the local or geographic area for which they have been identified.
+Drawdown is 15 levels.
+23

+- Ensure adequate fire suppression capability for local and/or geographic area - Enable sound planning and preparedness at all management levels.

+18 Although drawdown resources are considered unavailable outside the local or geographic area for which they have been identified, they may still be reallocated by the Geographic Area or National MAC to meet higher priority obligations.
+Refer to Chapter 19 for guidance on establishment of drawdown 22